Ancient, open, cavern & semi-open

 Geological formations of cenotes

-Because of their age, these cenotes are usually open to the surface, bigger in diameter, looking like lakes with high walls in the middle of the Mayan jungle.
+Due to their age, these types of cenotes are usually open to the surface, bigger in diameter, looking like lakes with high walls in the middle of the Maya jungle.
 Wilderness grows not only around it, it even flourishes in the middle of the water creating small patches that you can explore while swimming.
-Often times, these cenotes are the habitat for an extensive and diverse flora and fauna such as fish, frogs and birds, including the toh bird, guide of the jungle explorers.
-These cenotes are also the ideal playground to enjoy and have fun, such as sliding down a zipline and doing an amazing splash-landing.
+Oftentimes, these cenotes are the habitat for an extensive and diverse flora and fauna such as fish, frogs and birds, including the toh bird, considered a guide to jungle explorers.
+These cenotes are also the ideal playground to enjoy and have fun, such as sliding down a zip-line and doing an amazing splash-landing.

 The open cenotes provide one of the best landscapes for outdoor activities in Riviera Maya, since their abundant flora and fauna generate a unique ecosystem.
 Its high walls rise imposingly from the water level making the site a fascinating place for all those with a spirit of adventure.
 These cenotes are ideal for swimming or simply floating on your back and seeing how the open sky resembles this place hidden in the jungle.

 As the name implies, these cenotes are covered underground except for a small opening in the vault ceiling and they are usually the younger ones.
 To reach them, it is usually necessary to go through a cave or descend through hidden paths until you reach a vault where turquoise water emanates from the bottom and a few sunrays illuminate ceiling full of stalactites.
 Here begins the mysticism that includes an entrance to Xibalbá.
 In these cenotes it is very common to see bats hanging from the rock formations as well as large roots reaching the water from the ceiling of the vault.
 To reach most of them it is necessary to go cave diving.
 However, for the less intrepid, these cenotes are ideal for rappelling or simply meditating for a moment.